stevedekorte/openalkit/README.txt

 Notes
 =====

+ALSource newWithPath: caches and reuses the ALBuffer it creates for a file.
+So a given sound file will only be loaded and decoded once per program run.

 Threw this together for a small iPhone game I was working on.
 It seems to work, but is pretty basic.
 Patches appreciated.